Learn about elevator access control solutions

 Elevator access control paired with smart elevators can reduce long wait times and prevent overcrowded elevator cabs.
 You can program the system to cluster tenants going to the same or nearby floors together so that each elevator trip is time-efficient.
 This also reduces the number of people that enter the elevator cab, preventing over-packing elevators and frustrating tenants.

-Best of all, the ButterflyMX OS online portal presents a simple way to manage property access.
-From a convenient web-based dashboard, property staff can update their tenant directory, manage access credentials and permissions, review door release and elevator logs, and control every other aspect of the system.
+Above all, the ButterflyMX OS is accessible through a mobile app or online dashboard, which simplifies managing property access.
+From a convenient web-based dashboard, your property staff can update the tenant directory, manage access credentials and permissions, review door release and elevator logs, and control every other aspect of the system.

 Author